 "What ways do you think you can make a contribution to our company?" is a common type of question interviewers use to assess candidate.
 Make sure you avoid these mistakes:

 In other words, don't just say you're hard-working or have great communication skills.
 Generalizations won't help the interviewer know you can actually do the job.
 Back up your claims with examples of times you've dug in and done difficult work or you communicated important information to customers.

 There are many ways you could potentially contribute to the company.
 Pick the best and most relevant examples.
 Usually, two-to-three key points is enough to provide proof you will excel in the job.

 Avoid highlighting your skills that are unrelated to the job.
 If you can't logically relate them to the job, there's no need to mention them.

 It is possible to come across as too confident.
 Even if you've done the job before and have had great success, don't overdo it.
 State the facts and avoid boasting about your actions.

-Here are a couple of example answers to the question “What ways do you think you can make a contribution to our company?” that really, truly show how you would contribute to a company!
+Here are a couple of example answers to the question that really, truly show how you would contribute to a company!

 "Communication and meeting deadlines are two areas of strength that I feel will benefit your department and company most.
 During my time at ABC company, I streamlined communication among 10 project members, onsite and remotely.
 This helped keep all members up-to-date and improved our ability to meet deadlines.
 You mentioned your department has had challenges getting projects done on time, and I think my experience would help improve this for you too."